 Last updated: March 2026

 United allows 22 × 14 × 9 inches for carry-on bags.
 A 45L backpack sits right at that boundary — and on a 7-day heavy trip in mild weather, packed volume exceeds usable capacity before geometry even comes into play.
 Shorter lighter trips are more realistic for carry-on use at this size.
+Some slim, carry-on-focused 45L travel backpacks may stay within airline limits when packed carefully, but many standard or fully packed 45L bags exceed those limits.

-Check if this will actually fit your trip →Your result depends on what you pack, not just the bag size.
+Your result depends on what you pack, not just the bag size.

 Based on real clothing volumes and packing behavior

-| Max dimensions | 22 × 14 × 9 inches (55.9 × 35.6 × 22.9 cm) |
+| Max dimensions | 22 × 14 × 9 inches (55.9 × 35.6 × 22.9 cm (22.0 × 14.0 × 9.0 in)) |

 | Weight limit | No official limit on domestic routes |